ychong4/ychong4.github.io/Activity 2/ABtest/Readme.md

 ![](scenario_2.png)

-As we can see, there control group looks like having a higher mean and third quantile as compared to the variant group.
+As we can see, the control group seems having a higher mean and third quantile as compared to the variant group.
 We will perform a hypothesis testing on them.

 ### A/B Test on the paid user group